Search warrants tied to former Trump lawyer Cohen released

-WASHINGTON (AP) — Months before the FBI raided Michael Cohen's office and hotel room, investigators were examining the flow of foreign money into his bank accounts and looking into whether the funds might be connected to a plan to lift Russian sanctions, according to court filings unsealed Wednesday.
+WASHINGTON (AP) — Months before the FBI raided Michael Cohen's office and hotel room, investigators were examining the flow of foreign money into his bank accounts and looking into whether the funds might be connected to a plan to lift sanctions on Russia, according to court filings unsealed Wednesday.

 The five search warrant applications, made in the early weeks and months of special counsel Robert Mueller's Russia investigation in 2017, were made public in response to requests from The Associated Press and other media organizations.

-The documents show how investigators by the summer of 2017 had zeroed in on bank accounts for Essential Consultants, LLC, the company that Cohen formed and used to make hush-money payments to porn actress Stormy Daniels, who has said she had a sexual relationship with Trump a decade before the election.

-Cohen has said he made that payment at Trump's behest, which the president has denied along with the affair.
+Ultimately, Cohen was not charged by Mueller or by prosecutors in New York with anything related to Russian collusion or illegal influence peddling, but the documents shed further light on how he capitalized financially on his closeness to the president immediately following the 2016 election.

+Cohen, who at the time was the president's personal lawyer and a close aide and confidant, quickly cut deals to act as a highly paid consultant to several foreign and domestic companies with business interests linked to federal government decisions.

-Investigators said in the warrants that after Trump was elected, the Essentials Consultants bank account received multiple deposits from foreign businesses and entities, including from companies they said had "significant ties to foreign governments or are entities controlled by foreign governments."
+Investigators said in the warrant applications that a corporate entity Cohen had created, Essential Consultants LLC, had received multiple deposits from foreign businesses and entities, including from companies they said had "significant ties to foreign governments or are entities controlled by foreign governments."

+Essential Consultants received funds from U.S. and foreign corporations who appear to have approached Cohen "in connection with political objectives in the Trump administration," investigators wrote.

 Investigators were especially curious about deposits of more than $416,000 from an account linked to an investment management firm, Columbus Nova, LLC.
 The warrants link that firm, and the holding company that controls it, to Viktor Vekselberg, a Russian oligarch with ties to Russian President Vladimir Putin.

-In their application for the warrant, prosecutors said Cohen exchanged over 230 phone calls and 950 text messages with the CEO of Columbus Nova between Nov.
+In an application to search his Trump Organization email account, prosecutors said Cohen exchanged over 230 phone calls and 950 text messages with the CEO of Columbus Nova between Nov.
 8, 2016, and July 14, 2017.
 There were no text messages or phone calls before Election Day in 2016, prosecutors said.

 Columbus Nova has said in a statement that it is solely owned and controlled by Americans.
 It has described as false any allegation that Vekselberg used Columbus Nova as a conduit for payments to Cohen.